 Effective: 2 August 2017

-1.1 This Policy provides the framework for investigations by the Board, or by Board authorised investigators, into the conduct of registered professional engineers of Queensland (RPEQs) (section 41) and into suspected offences against the Professional Engineers Act 2002 (Qld) (Act) (section 42).
+This Policy provides the framework for investigations by the Board, or by Board authorised investigators, into the conduct of Registered Professional Engineers of Queensland (RPEQ) (section 41) and into suspected offences against the Professional Engineers Act 2002 (Qld) (Act) (section 42).

 Authorising and Appointing an Investigator